 - Raju Jhallu Prassad

-Raja Gaj’s first sighting was documented in 1992 at the renowned Bardiya National Park, becoming a symbol of reverence and admiration across the nation.
-The final sighting of this remarkable elephant occurred in the village of Kailashi in 2007, where it stood an astonishing 11 feet 3 inches tall, making it the tallest known Asian elephant at that time.
-No other elephant in the Bardiya National Park has been observed with tusks larger than those of Raja Gaj.
+Raja Gaj first made its mark in Bardiya National Park, drawing the admiration of the region and the nation.
+Its initial sighting in 1992 marked the beginning of its legacy, and it continued to captivate hearts until the last sighting in 2007 in the village of Kailashi, where it stood an impressive 11 feet 3 inches tall, making it the tallest known Asian elephant at that time.
+No other elephant in Bardiya National Park has been observed with tusks larger than Raja Gaj’s.

 Back in 1992, the intrepid British explorer Sir John Blashford-Snell ventured through the remote Bardia region, spurred by reports of “giant elephants.”
 His search led to the sighting and photographing of two immense bull elephants, living up to their colossal reputation.
 Their footprints measured a staggering 22.5 inches across, and their shoulder height reached an astounding 11 feet 3 inches, surpassing the size of the largest-ever recorded Asian elephant specimen.

 The circumstances surrounding Raja Gaj’s demise remain shrouded in uncertainty.
 Official records suggest it met its end in an unfortunate train accident in India, but this remains unconfirmed.
 Despite the passage of years, the quest to find historical elephants that bring honor to the country, like Raja Gaj, has been unsuccessful.
 There have been allegations against local non-governmental organizations involved in elephant conservation, accusing them of ineffectiveness and financial mismanagement.